AlphaWhelp/SysTrayTimeCard/README.md

 - Add the ability to archive the XML File and start over with a fresh one.
 - Add the ability to perform a rolling archive that removes data from the XML itself instead of archiving the whole file.
 - Add the ability to manually delete specific time entries.
-- Add the ability to quickly open the dialog to enter time through double-clicking the Notification Icon.
+- ~~Add the ability to quickly open the dialog to enter time through double-clicking the Notification Icon.~~~~~~ Completed: [Commit](https://github.com/AlphaWhelp/SysTrayTimeCard/commit/44ecc05a1aa8429a5a65bd87db7562c794f19553)

 There is no installer at the moment.
 No special privileges are required for this application and the goal is to not change that.